-Education is important.
-Missing school means missing out.
-Children should be at school, on time and ready to learn, every day the school is open, unless the reason for the absence is unavoidable.
-Permitting absence from school without a good reason is an offence by the parent that can result in legal action by the Local Authority.
+Education is important and research clearly shows the link between regular attendance and educational progress and attainment.
+Parents/carers and school staff should work in partnership in making education a success, ensuring that all children have full and equal access to all that the school has to offer.
+As a school we will work with parents and carers to ensure that their child achieves the maximum possible attendance and that any problems are identified and acted upon.
 If a child is reluctant to attend, it is never better to cover up their absence or to give in to pressure to excuse them from attending.
 This gives the impression that school attendance does not matter and may make things worse.
 We expect attendance at school to be 100%, unless there are exceptional or unavoidable reasons for absence.